tomeramit/fairseq/README.md

     --path baseline/checkpoint_best.pt \
     --batch-size 128 --beam 5 --remove-bpe \
     --fp16 \
-    --model-overrides "{'mask_layer': 5, 'mask_head': 3, 'mask_layer_name': 'enc-dec'}"
+    --model-overrides "{'mask_layer': 5, 'mask_head': 3, 'mask_layer_type': 'enc-dec'}"
 ```
 mask_layer is the layer number to mask
 mask_head is the head number to mask
-mask_layer_name is the name of the attention to mask - 'enc-enc' is the transformer encoder self attention
+mask_layer_type is the name of the attention to mask - 'enc-enc' is the transformer encoder self attention
 													 - 'enc-dec' is the transformer decoder cross attention
 													 - 'dec-dec' is the transformer decoder self attention